 Apart from olive oil tastings for professional use, it is very important for consumers to learn how to taste and select olive oil of good quality since the consumption of olive oil has increased lately due to the need for a better quality of life.
 Descriptions such as "pure olive oil" or "very good" or "premium" are not enough to determine the quality and consumers should seek deeper knowledge in order to protect their own and their family's health.

-By attending one of our olive oil tasting workshops you will be able to select the best olive oil for your needs and learn how to create special dishes!
+By attending one of our olive oil tasting workshops you will be able to learn how to select the best olive oil for the needs of your family or those of your tasting buds and also learn how to create extraordinary dishes!